LoneDev6/Wiki-ItemsAdder/legal/tos.md

 ### Resource Pack

 This plugin **requires** your **users** to **download** a **resource pack** (which is sent automatically on join) one time.\
-This Pugin may not work with plugins that are using server texture packs, [read this to see if your plugin is compatible](../compatibility-with-other-plugins/)
+This Plugin may not work with plugins that are using server texture packs, [read this to see if your plugin is compatible](../compatibility-with-other-plugins/)

 ### Server Software